 You may be seen at SHWC as many times as you like while you are registered for class.

 What you disclose in your intake, therapy and psychiatry sessions and health appointments is rigorously kept confidential within SHWC.
 With few and rare exceptions (see question below) this assurance is guaranteed, and is the cornerstone of trust between you and your therapist.
-Without your verbal consent we cannot communicate to professors, deans, parents, roommates, etc. any information about your contact with SHWC.
+Without your verbal and written consent we cannot communicate to professors, deans, parents, roommates, etc. any information about your contact with SHWC.